Regularly meeting with existing customers is one of the best ways to grow and elevate your insurance agency.

 The point of the meeting is to make sure your client has the coverage understanding they need with their policies.

 If it so happens that their needs have changed and they need more coverage, let them make the decision.

 Tell your clients that you will not try to sell to them.

 What good is the meeting if you don’t take any action?

-Make sure you have send-able information ready to give to your client to help them know what coverage they need.
+Ensure you have send-able information ready for your clients to help them know what coverage they need.